 Households who do not switch energy suppliers tend to spend more without even realizing it.
 Therefore, every time your renewal is coming up, you should take a look at the energy market to see if there’s an alternative provider who can offer you a better deal.
 Believe it or not, there are companies which automatically switch you to the best deal without you having to do anything so it could be beneficial for you to look into these.

 Look out for deals

 Always be on the lookout for deals which could save you money in the long run.
 For example, if there’s something you buy regularly such as detergent, then it could be a good idea to stock up when there’s an offer such as half-price or buy one get one free then you don’t need to worry about purchasing these for a while.
-For example, if you’re now looking for a fashionable face mask for your commute to work, consider a cheaper UK-made alternative such as Maskey.
-UK rather than simply looking on Amazon which often charge up to four times as much.
-Furthermore, as with your gas and electricity suppliers, you should always shop around whenever any of your subscriptions are coming up for renewal.
-This includes your broadband, mobile phone and TV packages which all usually offer heavily discounted deals for new customers which you should take advantage of.
+Oh, and by the way, don’t forget to shop around for broadband, mobile phone and TV packages too, which all usually offer heavily discounted deals for new customers which you should take advantage of.